nrstewart/devkubestack/README.md

 #### Provisions

-For each droplet created, a TLS client key and certificate will be created locally (i.e. on the development machine from which we run `terraform`), and put into the directory `secrets` (which, again, is mentioned in `.gitignore`).
+For each instance created, a TLS client key and certificate will be created locally (i.e. on the development machine from which we run `terraform`), and put into the directory `secrets` (which, again, is mentioned in `.gitignore`).

 The TLS assets are then copied to appropriate directories on the worker using Terraform `file` and `remote-exec` provisioners.